High Point Medical Center RECEIVES GRANT FROM DELTA DENTAL TO EXPAND HEALTH EDUCATION PROGRAMMING AT MILLIS REGIONAL HEALTH EDUCATION CENTER

 Designed by Studio Displays of Pineville, North Carolina, the exhibit will be installed by the end of summer 2017.
 The new display uses a custom, sculpted lower jaw that provides real-time, interactive information as students “brush” with an oversized toothbrush.
 Participants are instructed through a series of graphics and explanations about proper oral hygiene as they engage with the toothbrush.

 The Millis Regional Health Education Center shapes its programs around the idea that the use of senses helps the brain retain information quicker and easier.
 The High Point Medical Center hopes the exhibit will provide a hands-on experience that keeps children interested in oral hygiene while educating them on important oral health facts.
 Since its opening in 1998, the Millis Regional Health Education Center has served over 149,000 students and continues to provide high quality health education to children and families in North Carolina.

 “Our goal at the Millis Regional Health Education Center is to help students establish healthy habits, from eating nutritious foods and getting enough exercise to learning how to take care of their teeth, at an early age,” said Wil Elder, senior development and community relations officer at Millis Regional Health Education Center.
 “We hope this exhibit will encourage students to talk to their families about what they have learned and motivate caregivers to focus on dental health – an important part of overall wellness.”

 “Children in North Carolina are three times more likely to miss school due to oral health related issues,” said Curt Ladig, Delta Dental of North Carolina CEO.
 “Improving the oral and overall health of our children is essential in meeting school readiness and education goals for the future.
-With our foundation’s support, High Point Regional Health Foundation can teach children and their families about good oral health habits with what promises to be an engaging exhibit.”
+With our foundation’s support, High Point Medical Center can teach children and their families about good oral health habits with what promises to be an engaging exhibit.”